So Many Ways to Give

 Additionally, the Foundation is well-suited to facilitate gifts of real estate or business interests and can assists with gift annuities and legacy gifts that often are part of a donor’s estate or tax planning.

-And – because the Foundation is a public charity – most gifts qualify the donor for a charitable tax deduction.
+And, because the Foundation is a public charity, most gifts qualify the donor for a charitable tax deduction.

-Honor or Memorial Gifts
+Honor and Memorial Gifts

 When a friend or loved one dies, many people find solace by doing something positive, something that will benefit others and carry on the good name of the deceased.
 Similarly, there is joy in honoring someone who has made a difference in your life or one who means a great deal to you.